aws-samples/rag-using-langchain-amazon-bedrock-and-opensearch/README.md

 ## Prerequisites

 1. This was tested on Python 3.11.4
-2. It is advise to work on a clean environment, use `virtualenv` or any other virtual environment packages.
+2. It is advise to work on a clean environment, use `virtualenv` or any other virtual environment manager.

     ```bash
     pip install virtualenv